-Peer on peer abuse occurs when a young person (under 18 years old) is exploited, bullied and/or harmed by their peers, who are the same or similar age.
-Peer on peer abuse can include physical and sexual abuse, sexual harassment and violence, emotional harm, bullying (including cyberbullying) and teenage relationship abuse.
+Child on child abuse occurs when a young person (under 18 years old) is exploited, bullied and/or harmed by their peers, who are the same or similar age.
+Child on child abuse can include physical and sexual abuse, sexual harassment and violence, emotional harm, bullying (including cyberbullying) and teenage relationship abuse.

 Domestic Abuse isn’t just being hit or threatened, but it is controlling behaviour, as well as put downs and emotional abuse.
 It can make you feel like you’re not capable of escape, or that you’re worried for your children or other family if you leave.